DecisionsDev/sample-blockchain-vehicle-lifecycle/README.md

 # 4/ Deploying the vehicle-lifecycle Composer application

-- go to 'vehicle-lifecycle' directory
+- Go to `vehicle-lifecycle` directory
-- enter: 'npm run deploy' to build and deploy the application.
+- Enter: `npm run deploy` to build and deploy the application.

-Refer to the README in 'vehicle-lifecycle' directory for more information about this Composer application.
+Refer to the README in `vehicle-lifecycle` directory for more information about this Composer application.

 # 5/ Setting-up an Eclipse environment for ODM projects

 The ODM application is packaged as 2 eclipse projects that can be edited with ODM Rule Designer:
-'vehicle-lifecycle-xom' and 'vehicle-lifecycle-decision-service'
+`vehicle-lifecycle-xom` and `vehicle-lifecycle-decision-service`

 You need to import them in an Eclipse workspace.
 You need to perform these instructions only once.

 - Launch ODM 8.9.0 Rule Designer
 - Create a fresh workspace in whatever location on your disk
-- import 'vehicle-lifecycle-xom' and 'vehicle-lifecycle-decision-service' projects into it.
+- Import `vehicle-lifecycle-xom` and `vehicle-lifecycle-decision-service` projects using "Import > General > Existing Projects Into The Workspace".
 You don't need to copy them, just import them.

 The 2 projects should build without errors.
 Warnings can be ignored.